 Montana has a Renewable Portfolio Standard (RPS) requiring 15% of the electricity supplied by investor-owned utilities must come from renewable energy generating sources.
-It does not reach the 80% renewable by 2050 goal climate scientists say we must reach in order to limit global warming.
+It does not reach the 80% renewable by 2050 or sooner goal climate scientists say we must reach in order to limit global warming.
 Hence the need for this initiative to reach that goal in an orderly fashion.
-In addition to reaching that 80% goal, the Initiative also guarantees Montana jobs by insuring that the percentage of green electrons required for electricity from Montana to be sold in surrounding states meets the evolving Renewable Portfolio Standards in those states which are:
+In addition to reaching that 80% goal by 2035, the Initiative also guarantees Montana jobs by insuring that the percentage of green electrons required for electricity from Montana to be sold in surrounding states meets the evolving Renewable Portfolio Standards in those states which are:

 - California’s RPS is 33% by 2020 & 50% by 2030.

 - California—which burns little coal within its borders—reduced the amount of coal-fired electricity that it imports from other states by 18 percent from 2007 to 2012,

 - By installing rooftop solar, LA plans to be coal-free by 2025.